Habichuelas con dulce: How it's made

 Red beans are used to make habichuelas con dulce.
 The beans need to be soft, so they are soaked in water overnight.
 After boiling and becoming soft, the beans are strained for a fine texture.
 At this point, evaporated milk, condensed milk, and coconut milk are added to the mixture of the beans.
 Habichuelas con dulce can have added spices for a sweeter taste.
 During the preparation, spices such as cinnamon, cloves, nutmeg and vanilla can be added, depending on the family's recipe and preference.
 After the mixture is done, butter is added to the mixture.
 Traditional toppings and mix-ins include raisins, batata (white sweet potato) and Guarina milk cookies.
 The habichuelas con dulce typically are left to cool down for a few hours before eaten.

 Uses

-A similar form of Habichuela con Dulce is red bean paste, which is a dark red, sweet bean paste.
+A similar form of habichuelas con dulce is red bean paste, which is a dark red, sweet bean paste.
 It is used in Chinese, Korean, and Japanese cuisines.